adobe/spectrum-web-components/packages/shared/README.md

 ### ObserveSlotPresence

-When working with styles that are driven by the conditional presence of `<slot>`s in a component's shadow DOM, you will need to track whether light DOM that is meant for that slot.
+When working with styles that are driven by the conditional presence of `<slot>`s in a component's shadow DOM, you will need to track whether light DOM that is meant for that slot exists.
 Use the `ObserveSlotPresence` mixin to target specific light DOM to observe the presence of and trigger `this.requestUpdate()` calls when content fulfilling that selector comes in and out of availability.

 ```js
 import { ObserveSlotPresence } from '@spectrum-web-components/shared';